rkuma183/wilsonmar.github.io/_posts/2016-08-28-iot-ceiling-dumper.md

 A quick pulse releases it.
 A transistor or MOSFET to drive the release to protect the Arduino from excess current or spikes.

+## Description #

+The parts listed below is used to construct a platform raised by four ropes (one on each corner).
+There is a panel on 3 sides to hold material in.
+There is a door on the front side that opens to let the material slide out.
+All four ropes are lowered at the same time to enable loading.
+The two ropes on the side with the open door is lowered separetly so material can slide out.

+## Parts and cuts #

 * [__] <a target="_blank" href="http://www.homedepot.com/p/Pine-Plywood-Common-23-32-in-x-4-ft-x-8-ft-Actual-0-688-in-x-48-in-x-96-in-799397/202677224">
    $30 from Home Depot</a>